Michael Lampton

-Michael Logan Lampton (born March 1, 1941) is an American astronaut, founder of the optical ray tracing company Stellar Software, and known for his paper on electroacoustics with Susan M Lea, The theory of maximally flat loudspeaker systems.
+Michael Logan Lampton (March 1, 1941 – June 9, 2023) was an American astronaut, scientist, and founder of the optical ray tracing company Stellar Software.
+He was also known for his paper on electroacoustics with Susan M Lea, The theory of maximally flat loudspeaker systems.

-Personal
+Personal life

-Lampton was born March 1, 1941, in Williamsport, Pennsylvania.
-He is married to San Francisco State University physicist, Susan M. Lea, with whom he has one daughter, Jennifer Lea Lampton.
+Michael Logan Lampton was born March 1, 1941, in Williamsport, Pennsylvania.
+In 1961, while Lampton was attending Caltech he was one of the "Fiendish Fourteen", 14 students responsible for the Great Rose Bowl Hoax.
+He was married to San Francisco State University graduate professor and theoretical astrophysicist, Susan M. Lea,.
+They had one daughter, Jennifer Lea Lampton.

+Michael Lampton died in Oakland, California, on June 9, 2023, at the age of 82.